 - Customer support is available via online chat, email, and phone.
 The contact number for customer service is 1 (833) 896-0077, and the company aims to answer within 30 seconds.

-- You can change or cancel flights, generally based on the airline’s cancellation policy.
+- You can change or cancel flights based on the airline’s cancellation policy.
 If the flight was fully refundable, you’ll avoid a cancellation fee.
 You can make a refund request online.
-All flight tickets issued more than seven days before the flight date can be canceled within 24 hours of booking for a full refund.
-You will also receive a full refund and additional compensation for airline flight cancellations after flight confirmation.
+All tickets issued more than seven days before the flight date can be canceled within 24 hours of booking for a full refund.
+After flight confirmation, you will also receive a full refund and additional compensation for airline flight cancellations.

 - You can earn Trip.com rewards and your airline loyalty rewards.

-- You can book your whole trip on one site, including transportation, lodging, airport transfers, and attractions.
+- You can book your trip on one site, including transportation, lodging, airport transfers, and attractions.

 - The company is not registered through the Better Business Bureau.
 It seems most of the complaints have been resolved, however.